 - Students from families earning less than $150,000 (as of 2020–21) a year do not pay tuition.

 - All students are expected to contribute to their education through summer job income, part-time campus work, and/or outside scholarships, if available.

-- Stanford has nearly doubled its funding for need-based financial aid since 2007.
+- Stanford has nearly tripled its funding for need-based financial aid since 2006.

 - For the next three to five years, the combined funding from endowed scholarships and expendable gifts like The Stanford Fund still leaves a projected shortfall of approximately $40-$50 million per year.

-Stanford's commitment to need-blind admission stands firm, but endowed scholarships remain one of the university's highest fundraising priorities.
+Stanford's commitment to need-blind admission stands firm.
+That is why raising endowed scholarships remain one of the university's highest fundraising priorities.